Cohort#

 ])

-# Add exclusion criteria
+# Add exclusion criteria at once

 cohort.exclude_list([